 on REAL LIFE, and it doesn't fit into categories so well.
 There

-are no other black people with any substantial roles in the whole flick.
+are no other black people, no other minority characters with any substantial roles in the whole flick.

 movie away, but watch it yourself and tell me if any other black actors